iq-motion-control/iq-module-communication-doc/docs/control_center_docs/pulsing_module_getting_started.rst

 ************************************
 Pulsing Voltage Limit
 ************************************
-This parameter is available through the Tuning tab, and determines the maximum voltage to be applied to pulsing when *Pulsing Voltage Mod* is set to *Voltage Limit Mode*.
+This parameter is available through the Tuning tab, and determines the maximum voltage to be applied to pulsing when *Pulsing Voltage Mode* is set to *Voltage Limit Mode*.

 *****************************************************************************************
 Example Module Flight Controller and Pulsing Configuration with the Control Center